apache/jackrabbit-filevault/src/site/markdown/filter.md

 ### Filter Elements
 The filter elements are independent of each other and define include and exclude patters for subtrees.
-The root of a subtree is defined by the `root` attribute, which must be an absolute path.
+The root of a subtree is defined by the `root` attribute, which must be an absolute path [in JCR 2.0 Path Standard Form][jcr.path-standard-form].
 The filter element can have an optional `mode` attribute which specified the [import mode][api.ImportMode] used when importing content. the following values are possible: